xi/datahorror/content/office/map/_index.md

     <figcaption><a href="http://imagebase.ubvu.vu.nl/getobj.php?ppn=382036441">Taken from Image base VU</a></figcaption>
 </figure>

-Next to this map, a folded-up note is taped to the wall.
+Next to this map, a folded-up note and a travel schedule is taped to the wall.